 Attracting hedgehogs to the garden starts with access, but there are also a few dangers to eliminate and things you can do to make them feel more invited.
 What will attract hedgehogs?
 Use the information in this article to attract hedgehogs to the garden.

 Very little attention is paid to the declining moth populations.
 However, moth populations have been declining drastically here since the 1950s.
 Click this article to learn how you can help by attracting moths to your garden and providing them with safe habitats.

 Because you want to encourage ladybugs in the garden, it's good to know what ladybug eggs look like as well as familiarize yourself with ladybug larvae identification so you don't accidently do away with one.
 This article can help.

 If you love watching butterflies, it is important to know what to plant for migrating butterflies.
 Having plants for migrating butterflies attracts them, fueling them for their journey, and gives you a glimpse into their fascinating life cycle.
 Learn more here.

 Native waterfowl are an indicator of a healthy environment and their migratory activities ensure different species at different times of the year.
 If you wish to know how to attract ducks to your garden, look no further - click here for some tips and tricks.

-With the fate of many pollinators hanging in the balance these days, it may be time to reconsider the pure grass, well-trimmed lawn and start creating pollinator friendly lawns instead.
-This article will help with how to create a bee-friendly yard.
+It's time to reconsider the perfect lawn and start creating pollinator friendly ones instead.
+Learn how to create a bee-friendly yard here.

 With organic and chemical free gardening such a big trend these days, Neem oil seems to be the perfect solution to everything that could go wrong in the garden.
 Neem oil repels and kills many garden pests, but what about beneficials like ladybugs?
 Learn more here.